Which Is Better for Your Business: SEO or PPC?

 You need your site to show up in their search results, and you can accomplish that through search engine optimization (SEO) and pay-per-click advertising (PPC).
 Both aid in customer acquisition online, but they also serve different purposes.

-Want to know which works better for your digital marketing strategy?
+Want to know which works better for your digital marketing strategy (and whether PPC ads affect SEO)?
 Keep reading to learn more about the differences between SEO vs. PPC!

 SEO vs. PPC

 SEO and PPC differ in where your page lands in search results and whether you need to pay for that placement.
 Before we dive into a more detailed breakdown of SEO vs. PPC, let’s define SEO and PPC.

 SEO is the process of optimizing your website to appear at the top of the search results for relevant keywords.
 SEO includes technical site setup, content creation, on-page optimization, and off-page tactics such as building links to your site.

 With a strong SEO strategy, your site appears among the first results when users search words related to your business.
 For example, in this screenshot, a Facebook page appeared first in the organic results for “simple patio furniture.”

 PPC is a form of advertising in which you pay for each click.
 A type of search engine marketing (SEM), or paid search marketing, PPC allows you to pay for placement at the top of search results.
 Because of Google’s reach, most marketers use Google Ads for their PPC strategy.

 Using our previous example, you can see that the top organic result appeared after several paid results.

 Now that you know some of the key differences between the two, you might be wondering, “Which is better: SEO or PPC?”
 In short, there’s no simple answer.
 But we’ll outline some situations fit for SEO and some in which PPC works well.